matveipasynkov/FirstProjectForStudy/README_ENG.md

 # FirstProjectForStudy
-This is my first project that was assigned as homework in higher education.
+This is my first project that was assigned as homework in university.

 # Task
 ## Project 1